ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/dbms/mysql/index.md

   CREATE USER 'mysql_clickhouse'@'%' IDENTIFIED BY 'Password123!';
   ```

 5. Grant privileges as needed.
-(For demonstration purposes, the `mysql_clickhouse` user is granted admin prvileges.)
+(For demonstration purposes, the `mysql_clickhouse` user is granted admin privileges.)
   ```sql
   GRANT ALL PRIVILEGES ON *.* TO 'mysql_clickhouse'@'%';
   ```